DiopBabacarEdu/Satellite-Data-with-Python/README.md

 - Sensor coverage estimation
 - Combining with other data sources for learning and prediction
 - Simulation of complex systems (flooding, dynamic evolution, cellular automata, etc.)

+## Steps for processing and plotting

+- Connect to www.peps.cnes.fr
+- Make a research based on location
+- Download the relevant products
+- Apply this python code to extract data and plot